Monatric/odin-chess/README.md

 # Ruby Final Project: Chess

-This is the final project in the Ruby course of The Odin Project from the Rails path.
+This is the final project in the [Ruby course of The Odin Project](https://www.theodinproject.com/lessons/ruby-ruby-final-project) from the RoR path.

 Chess is a classical board game that is played since the ancient times until now.
 This is composed of a 8x8 dimension board, with 16 pieces each from both players.